 Do you want the most flexibility in your grantmaking?
 A Donor Advised Fund is the best vehicle for you, allowing you to make grants to 501(c)3 charities, churches, and other qualified organizations.

 A donor advised fund is a tax-free investment account for the sole purpose of supporting charities you care about forever, while also typically granting you tax benefits.

 In addition to managing your fund, our team can help you make your grants as powerful as possible by leveraging our knowledge of Delaware and opportunities to effectively address its most critical challenges.

-The DCF is permanent endowment for our community.
+The DCF is a permanent endowment for our community.
 You can be confident that the DCF will be here to honor and protect your charitable wishes in perpetuity.

 - Open the fund with an initial gift to the DCF of $15,000 or more in cash or other assets, such as appreciated stock, mutual funds or real estate.
 Most establishing gifts are tax deductible.

 - Name the fund for yourself, your family, your business, or for the legacy you wish to create.
 You don’t have to select a specific charity or charities at this stage.